 Do You Need to Pay Property Wealth Tax?

-To start with, there are two important IFI allowances to be aware of:
+To begin, there are two important IFI allowances to consider:

-- A 30% allowance is given against the value of your main residence.
+- A 30% allowance applies to the value of your main residence.

-- Property situated outside France is exempt for the first five years of residency.
+- Property located outside France is exempt from taxation during the first five years of residency.

-As you can see, one does indeed need to be wealthy in order be liable to this tax!
+As you can see, one does need to possess significant wealth to be liable for this tax.

-It is beyond this article to illustrate the full calculation, but on this basic basis the IFI to pay would be €4,220.
-This represents less than 0.23% of the real net value of the property estate; hence my earlier claim that IFI should be perfectly manageable for the great majority of those liable.
+While it is beyond the scope of this article to provide a full calculation, based on these figures, the IFI payable would amount to €4,220.
+This represents less than 0.23% of the real net value of their property estate, supporting my earlier claim that IFI is manageable for the majority of those subject to it.

-Within an overall annual limit of €50,000, one can deduct 75% of the payments made for the benefit of certain charitable organisations.
-Hence, Mr and Mrs. Jones may decide to donate €5,627 to charity, and thereby pay no IFI at all!
+Finally, I would like to conclude on a positive note.
+Within an annual limit of €50,000, individuals can deduct 75% of payments made to eligible charitable organizations.
+In the case of Mr. and Mrs. Jones, they could decide to donate €5,627 to charity, resulting in no IFI payment at all!